syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Commands.md

 # Command Manager for Stencil in WPF Diagram (SfDiagram)

-The Stencil in the WPF Diagram (SfDiagram) library now supports a variety of keyboard commands.
+The [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.html) in the WPF Diagram (SfDiagram) library now supports a variety of keyboard commands.
 These enhancements allow users to navigate through symbols, select multiple symbols, and perform clipboard operations efficiently, all without using a mouse.
-The [`CommandManager`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CommandManager) for the Stencil control enhances this functionality by enabling users to map keyboard gestures to specific Stencil commands, add new gesture commands, and remove existing ones.
-This integration significantly improves the flexibility and usability of the Stencil.
+The [`CommandManager`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_CommandManager) for the `Stencil` control enhances this functionality by enabling users to map keyboard gestures to specific Stencil commands, add new gesture commands, and remove existing ones.
+This integration significantly improves the flexibility and usability of the `Stencil`.

 ## Built-in Commands and Key Gestures